 China has arrested 245 people for allegedly being members of smuggling gangs that illegally exported steel scrap worth 4.8 billion yuan (US$750 million) to southeast Asian countries.

-Security personnel began making arrests on 5 June across China after customs officials observed a sharp increase in steel scrap exports declared at low prices to avoid paying the full 40% export tax, China's General Administration of Customs (GAC) said on 6 June.
+Argus Media revealed that security personnel began making arrests on 5 June across China after customs officials observed a sharp increase in steel scrap exports declared at low prices to avoid paying the full 40% export tax, China's General Administration of Customs (GAC) said on 6 June.

 A preliminary investigation found smuggling gangs headed by an unnamed Chinese company and a Thai company exported around 2.41 million t of steel scrap to Vietnam, Thailand, Singapore, Malaysia and Indonesia.
 Around 65 gangs were broken up with arrests and raids conducted in Tianjin, Hebei, Shanghai, Jiangsu, Zhejiang, Hunan, Fujian, Guangdong, Guangxi and Hainan provinces.

 The arrests quieted export trade for billet and wire rod because it raised fears of investigations into these products.
 In China, exporters can be tempted to declare billet as square bar to avoid a 15% export tax and instead receive a 13% tax rebate, and non-alloy wire rod declared as alloy wire rod would receive a 9% rebate.

 "Billet exports are likely to stop for a while, as no-one dares to quote and export when the investigation is continuing," a Tangshan exporter said.